typicode/katon/README.md

 If you get a 404, it's because your app directory is served using Katon embedded static server and it can't find an `index.html`.

+__About nvm__

-If you're using `nvm` and having problems, see discussion in [issue #3](https://github.com/typicode/katon/issues/3).
-Upcoming versions of Katon should make working with `nvm` easier.
+If you're using nvm and having problems, see discussion in [issue #3](https://github.com/typicode/katon/issues/3).
+Upcoming versions of Katon should make working with nvm easier.

 # Issues and feedback